 The fear of the reality that you’ll only attract a wolf pack that will eat you the second you look weak shouldn’t be the primary motivator not to act this way, but, it should help motivate you nonetheless.

-Sadly, this inability to play nice with others and have an empathetic, caring, loving, and even fun personality is way too common in young men who know scripture well and would associate strongly with well developed theological views.
+Sadly, this inability to play nice with others and have an empathetic, caring, loving, and even fun personality is way too common in young men who know scripture well and would associate strongly with well developed reformed theological views.

-Too often, knowing more facts about God leads to guys acting less like God acts.
+Too often, knowing more facts about God gives way to guys acting less like God acts.
 This characteristic will never contribute to becoming a trusted leader.

-We have to take input.
+You have to take input.

-I’ve known and observed many folks who can strangely seem really kind to others, even go out of their way to make others feel loved, valued or even needed, and yet rarely take input from anyone on matters in regards to themselves or their work.
+I’ve known and observed many folks who can strangely seem really kind to others, even go out of their way to make others feel loved, valued, and even needed, and yet they rarely take input from anyone in matters regarding themselves or their work.

 It’s a natural, and wrong, tendency to think of ourselves more highly than we ought to, and it’s a natural tendency to attribute better motives and intentions to ourselves than we do for others.
 Knowing this about ourselves, should cause us to strive hard to develop a default setting of “always seriously consider someone else’s input just in case it is actually well informed and well motivated despite whatever my feelings are” rather than being dismissive or defensive.

-Even if we didn’t have God’s word telling us that “without counsel plains fail, but with many advisors they succeed” (Prov 15:22, Prov 11:14), it doesn’t take long to realize from life that everyone misses things, makes mistakes, acts carelessly or ignorantly, has a proclivity to sin, selfishness, and self-destruction, and so on.
+Even if we didn’t have God’s word telling us that “without counsel plains fail, but with many advisors they succeed” (Prov 15:22, Prov 11:14), it doesn’t take long to realize from life that everyone misses things, makes mistakes, acts carelessly or ignorantly, has a proclivity to sin, selfishness, self-destruction, and so on.

-So, instinctively, we all are drawn to people who continually demonstrate they can humbly take input.
+Thus, instinctively, we all are drawn to people who continually demonstrate they can humbly take input.

 Besides, none of us have the time to learn everything about everything no matter how capable you might be of doing that.
 I’ve tried.
 I’ve failed.
 It’s impossible.
-Don’t tell me otherwise.
-(I’m just playing, but really…)